mooxiu/logseq-markers/readme.md

 ### Manually Install

 1. Logseq: Developer mode
 2. Download the latest release of `Logseq-markers-plugin`, move to your favorite place, unzip it.
-(A good place might be under `~/.logseq/plugins`)
 3. Logseq -> Plugins -> Load Unpacked Plugin -> Select the unzipped folder -> You're done!

 ## License